 Certain members of Congress recognize this phenomenon.
 Congress currently has two bills under consideration to allow banking for the cannabis industry.
 The first bill is the Secure and Fair Enforcement (SAFE) Banking Act.
 This bill would legally allow banks and insurance companies to offer services to cannabis businesses.
 The bill passed the House of Representatives in September 2019 and currently rests with Sen. Mike Crapo of Idaho, who chairs the Senate Committee on Banking, Housing, and Urban affairs.
 He has indicated reservations about the bill.

 The second bill is the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.
 The MORE Act would decriminalize marijuana by removing it from the list of Schedule I drugs in the CSA.
 Although the passage of the SAFE Act or MORE Act would allow financial institutions to bank the cannabis industry without risk of federal prosecution, the likelihood of this occurring is unclear.

 The cannabis industry in Montana will continue to grow in response to the passage of CI-118 and I-190.
 This will create more demand for banking services.
 Financial institutions will have an opportunity to serve an emerging industry, but not without risk.
 Understanding the political, regulatory, and reporting environment is crucial in considering this opportunity.

-The Anderson ZurMuehlen Financial Institutions Specialty Team understand the confusion and frustration the legalization marijuana imposes on financial institution.
+The Anderson ZurMuehlen Financial Institutions Specialty Team understands the confusion and frustration the legalization of marijuana imposes on financial institutions.
 We continue to seek updated information and are available as a resource to you.